-- From 1990 to 2009, the portion of Region 5's population that is female has steadily decreased by just over one-half percent, whereas the portion of the population that is male has steadily increased by just over one-half percent. - In both 1990 and 2009, there was a higher percentage of females than males in Region 5, which is the same overall pattern in Michigan as a whole.
+- From 1990 to 2009, the portion of the population that is female has steadily decreased by approximately one half percent, whereas the portion of the population that is male has steadily increased by approximately one half percent. - There is still a higher percentage of the female population than the male population, but the population is closer to being equally distributed in 2009 than 1990. - Region 3's gender distribution trends follow the same pattern as Michigan's trends.